physimals/quantiphyse/doc/basics/voxel_analysis.rst

 In this screenshot the output of a DCE PK modelling process is overlaid on the original data curve so the degree of fit can be assessed.
-The parameter outputs from this modelling process are 3D data sets so the value of these parameters (Ktrans, kep, etc) can be viewed in the lower right table.
+The parameter outputs from this modelling process are 3D data sets so the value of these parameters (Ktrans, kep, etc) can be viewed on the non-timeseries data tab.

 The options button allows the behaviour of the plot to be changed: